Latin Quarter, Paris: 16 Top Attractions, Tours & Hotels

 10. Place de l'Odeon

-The charming side streets around the Place de l'Odeon are delightful to explore.
-Tourists will enjoy wandering around to discover the trendy boutiques and happening restaurants.
-For a change of scenery just a few steps away, the tranquil Jardins du Luxembourg are a perfect place to relax and enjoy a picnic lunch in the setting of a formal French garden.
+Tourists will enjoy exploring the charming side streets around the Place de l'Odeon to discover trendy boutiques and happening restaurants.
+For a change of scenery just a few steps away, the beautiful Jardin du Luxembourg is a perfect place to relax and enjoy a picnic lunch in the setting of a formal French garden.
 The closest Métro station is Odéon.

 11. Eglise Saint-Julien-le-Pauvre